shanxue-w/ANI/README.md

 After installation, experiments can typically be run from within the corresponding folder using the provided Python or shell scripts.

+To reproduce all figures in the paper, run the top-level `run.sh` script from the repository root.

 For the **Lorenz--Stenflo** demo, the recommended entry point is:

 ```bash